Epsilon391/ECE-484-IR-range-sensor/IR_sensor/README.txt

 NOTES
 *********************************************************************************************************************

+TO USE (wiring and compile)

 LCD display wiring:
 	DB4-7 		are pins 2-5
 	RS,RW,EN 	are pins 6-8
-IR sensor:
+IR sensor wiring:
-	pin 12
+	OUT             is pin 12

-Timer 1 is used:
-	pins 9 and 10 may not work as expected

-TO USE:
+Compile:
 	open compile_script.py and replace line 34 with your own AVR path. open a console with command window and navigate to your IR_sensor file path. run the command in quotes: "python .\compile_script.py 4 com9" (change 9 to your com port).

+If modifying:
+	Timer 1 is used, so pins 9 and 10 may not work as expected